 The term cassion is derived from French word caisse meaning box.

 It is a box-like structure, round or rectangular which sunk on the surface of both land and water at some desired depth.

 It satisfy the purpose of placing the foundation in correct position under water.

 When Caisson is required:

 - Soil contains massive boulders that obstruct the penetration of the piles.

 - A huge substructure is required underneath the rear bed to offer resistance to the forces that might be dangerous due to floating objects, notch, etc.

 - The foundation is subjected to a vast lateral load.

-- Depth of water level in river and sea is high.
+- The depth of water level in rivers and seas is high.

 - There are river forces involved in load compositions.